-- 1. Required courses in a major or in a minor may not be taken off-campus except in extenuating circumstances and with compelling reasons, and with the approval of the chair of the major program or the minor program, respectively. - Only courses from accredited two- and four-year colleges and from accredited universities will be considered. - 3.
-Written approval to take such courses is obtained in advance from the Dean of the student's School.
+- Required courses in a major or in a minor may not be taken off-campus except in extenuating circumstances and with compelling reasons, and with the approval of the chair of the major or minor program. - Only courses from accredited two- and four-year colleges and from accredited universities will be considered. - 3.
+Written approval to take courses with departmental or school course numbers is obtained in advance.
+First, the chair of the department offering the course at Manhattan must approve the off-campus course based on the equivalency or substitutability of the course.
+Second, the Dean of the student's school must approve the off-campus course based on the chair's assessment and other circumstances.
 Online courses are acceptable if approved.
+Approval to take courses without departmental or school course numbers may be approved by the dean. - 4.
+The required form and transcript are filed with the Registrar and the required fee is paid to the Bursar. - 5.
+The grade received at the other institution must be equivalent to or higher than the Manhattan College grade of C.

-- 4. The required form and transcript are filed with the Registrar and the required fee is paid to the Bursar. - 5.
-The grade received at the other institution is equivalent to or higher than the Manhattan College grade of C. Grades earned at other institutions will not be transferred to the student's record at Manhattan College. - Study-abroad courses do not count toward the 12-credit maximum. - 7.
-The required nine (9) credits of Religious Studies courses RELS 110, a 200-level course in Catholic Studies, and a 300-level course from Global Studies and Contemporary Issues are at the core of the Lasallian heritage of the College.
+- 6. Grades earned at other institutions will not be transferred to the student's record at Manhattan College. - 7.
+Study-abroad courses do not count toward the 12-credit maximum. - 8.
+The required nine (9) credits of Religious Studies courses RELS 110, a 200-level course in Catholic Studies, and a 300-level course in Global Studies and Contemporary Issues are at the core of the Lasallian heritage of the College.
 Generally, these courses will be taken on-campus.
-These courses are offered in both in-class and on-line formats by the College.
+These courses are offered in both in-class and online formats by the College.
 A required RELS course may be taken off-campus if the RELS program does not offer enough openings in the course.
 Any exceptions will only be permitted for one of the three-credit RELS courses and as part of the overall 12 credits allowed.
-Any RELS course taken off-campus to meet the nine-credit hour requirement will require review for equivalency or substitutability by the dean of the School of Liberal Arts before approval by the student's dean. - 8.
-Each School may adopt additional guidelines to meet specific accreditation or curricular requirements for its programs.
+Any RELS course taken off-campus to meet the nine-credit hour requirement will require review for equivalency or substitutability by the dean of the School of Liberal Arts before approval by the student's dean. - Each School may adopt additional guidelines to meet specific accreditation or curricular requirements for its programs.